marc0der/cdct/README.md

 testImplementation("au.com.dius:pact-jvm-consumer-junit_2.11:3.5.0")
 ```

-2. Create a new Kotlin test class `CunsumerPact`
+2. Create a new Kotlin test class `ConsumerPact`
 3. Extend the `au.com.dius.pact.consumer.ConsumerPactTestMk2`
 4. Implement the overrides for the `providerName` and `consumerName` methods.
 5. Implement the `createPact` method, observing the above contract.